data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-satellite.md

 ---
 **NOTE**

-This design pattern requires a major update.
+This design pattern requires a major update to refresh the content.

 ---